rstafford/HOL5314/README.md

    There are many queries related to common Coherence messages, warnings, and errors that are loaded and can be accessed via the `Discover` side-bar.

+   Once the `Discover` tab is selected, click on `Open` in the top right to see the available queries.

 3. Port forward the proxy port on the storage-coherence-0 pod using the `kubectl` command:

    Open a third terminal, ensure you are in the `HOL5314` directory and ensure you run the following `setenv.sh` command.